7 Surprising benefits of pistachios for metabolic health

 Blood Sugar Control and Insulin Sensitivity

 Pistachios are considered a low-glycemic food, meaning they produce minimal spikes in blood sugar.
 Their fiber slows carbohydrate absorption, while the fat and protein content blunt post-meal glucose rises.
+Studies show that when pistachios are added to carbohydrate-heavy meals, they can significantly reduce the overall glycemic response.
+In fact, peer-reviewed research available through the National Institutes of Health (PMC) confirms that regular pistachio consumption can improve long-term insulin sensitivity and support healthier metabolic markers.

 READ FULL ARTICLE